 - Use broad trending tools – these include Google Trends and Yahoo’s Buzz Log.

-- Use niche trending tools – these include Twitter Stats and Trends Map (which allows you to localize the trends, which can be handy if you are hoping to help out a local journalist).
+- Use niche trending tools – these include Twitter Stats and Trends Map (they allow you to localize the trends, which can be handy if you are hoping to help out a local journalist).

 - Listen to people – whether it’s your clients, friends, strangers or family, listen to what they say and the needs they have.
 Sometimes you may be able to make a connection between that and something a reporter said.